stiesssh/dromi-models/README.md

 In the middle is the editor pane, which is defined by the `saga.design` plugin.
 Its most important elements are the graphical representation of the model and the tool bar on the right.

+### The Graphical Representation (Syntax) :
+* Processes are displayed in BPMN (c.f. upper third of the editor pane).
+* The Architecture is displayed like a UML Component Diagram (c.f. bottom third of the editor pane).
+* The Saga is displayed as an Oval.
+* The SagaSteps are displayed as rectangles within the oval of their saga.

 ### The Tools :
 * `create new Saga` : add a new Saga to the model.
-* `create new SagaStep` : add a new Step to the most recently Created Saga.
+* `create new SagaStep` : add a new Step to the most recently created Saga.
 You can not add any steps when there are not yet any Sagas.
 * `Connect to Task` : connect a SagaStep to a Task.
 * `Connect to Interface` : connect a SagaStep to an Interface.
-* `Connect to next Step` : set reference to the SagaStep, that comes after this SagaStep.
+* `Connect to next Step` : connect this SagaStep to the step that comes after it.
 * `Post to Backend` : after editing the model to your liking, you use this to post it to the thesis' backend.
 The Editor prompts you once again for the location of the thesis' backend.
 Most sadly it does so via command line :(

 ### Other Points of Interaction: